 Small Postcard 4.25’’ x 6’’

-With the least amount of real estate, this postcard is compact, making it optimal for simple, straight-to-the-point designs.
-It is also the only size within this guide recognized as a traditional “postcard” by the U.S. Postal Service (USPS).
+With the least amount of real estate, this postcard is compact and optimal for simple, straight-to-the-point designs.
+It is also the only size recognized as a traditional “postcard” by the U.S. Postal Service (USPS).

-According to the USPS, a postcard measures between 3.5’’ x 5’’ and 4.25’’ x 6’’—anything larger is considered a “letter.”
-Therefore, if your size falls into this space, you can send at First-Class Mail rates, which carry a lower cost of postage than Marketing Mail.
+According to the USPS, a postcard measures between 3.5’’ x 5’’ and 4.25’’ x 6,” and anything larger is considered a “letter.”
+If your size falls into this space, you can utilize First-Class Mail at a lower postage rate than Marketing Mail.
 From a postage-cost perspective, the latter would be best for pieces exceeding this size.

 For example: The mixed Automated Area Distribution Center (AADC) First-Class rate would be $.326 per piece, and the matching letter-size (mixed AADC) Marketing Mail rate would be $.33 per piece.
-By using First-Class, your piece moves more quickly through the system, gets forwarded if the recipient has moved and left a new address, and is returned if the recipient has moved without a forwarding address, enabling you to update your mailing list.
+By using First Class, your piece moves more quickly through the system, gets forwarded if the recipient has moved and left a new address, and is returned if they have not left a forwarding address, enabling you to update your mailing list.

 For reference, the dimensions of this postcard are comparable to those of the 4.125’’ x 9.5’’ envelopes frequently delivered to your mailbox.
 So although it may not stand out as much as the larger sizes, Small may be your most economical option.